sensu/sensu-aws-sns-handler/README.md

   -t, --topic-arn string          The SNS Topic ARN -m, --message-template string   The template for the message sent via SNS (default "{{.Entity.Name}}/{{.Check.Name}}: {{.Check.State}}")
-  -a, --assume-role-arn string    The IAM role to assume upon succssful authentication -h, --help                      help for sensu-aws-sns-handler
+  -a, --assume-role-arn string    The IAM role to assume upon succssful authentication -u, --use-ec2-region            Query the EC2 metadata for the region to use for SNS -h, --help                      help for sensu-aws-sns-handler
 ```